borkdude/blog/posts/migrating-octopress-to-babashka.md

 - Port the existing blog with as little effort as possible
 - Writing blog posts in a convenient format: markdown is good enough, let's keep it
 - Don't use a framework like Octopress again: it isn't worth the learning curve for me
-- Don't get stuck in a language I don't use every day (the deprecation warnings in Ruby scared me)
+- Don't get stuck in a language I don't use every day.
+The deprecation warnings in Ruby scared me and it was time consuming install or update the tooling that I didn't use on a daily basis.

 My blog has the following essential components: